 symmetric monoidal (∞,1)-category of spectra

-In the most familiar sense, a coalgebra is just like an associative algebra, but with all the maps ‘turned around’.
+In the most familiar sense, a coalgebra is just like an associative algebra, but with all the structure maps ‘turned around’ (a “co-monoid”).
 More precisely, fix a ground field .
-An algebra is a vector space equipped with a multiplication
+Then an associative algebra over is a vector space equipped with a multiplication

 and a unit